decentralized-identity/ethr-did-resolver/packages/ethr-did-registry/README.md

 ## Identity Ownership
 Each identity has a single address which maintains ultimate control over it.
 By default, each identity is controlled by itself.
 As ongoing technological and security improvements occur, an owner can replace themselves with any other Ethereum address, such as an advanced multi-signature contract.

 There is only ever a single identity owner.
-More advanced ownership models can be managed through a multi-signature contract.
+More advanced ownership models are managed through a multi-signature contract.

 ### Looking up Identity Ownership
 Ownership of identity is verified by calling the `identityOwner(address identity) public view returns(address)` function.
 This returns the address of the current Identity Owner.